GoodClover/ohno-OSM/josm_tips.md

 Angle snapping will now run relative to that way, making it easy to draw parallel or perpendicular ways.

 If you want to edit something in JOSM without the risk of touching a boundary, select the boundary and press `Ctrl-Shift-P` to purge it from the downloaded data and not edit it.

+Using *`File` Upload selection...* will allow you to upload the selected objects and minimize the uploads bounding box to that selection.